Formatting Amazon Product Descriptions with HTML: Fast Guide

-As you probably already know, your product description plays a huge role in your sales online.
-Along with your title, photos, and videos, product descriptions compel shoppers to click that buy now button.
+As you probably already know, your product description plays a huge role in your online sales.
+Along with your Amazon product title, photos, and videos, product descriptions compel shoppers to click that “buy now” button.

 “Do not include HTML, DHTML, Java, scripts, or other types of executables in your detail pages.”